Burrup Hub air quality

 - Implementation of NOx reduction opportunities are expected to materially reduce NO2 maximum concentrations, as well an overall reduction in annual nitrogen deposition across the Burrup Peninsula.

 Managing air quality

 With respect to our own projects, we will:

-- Continue to monitor ambient concentrations of relevant emissions on and around the Burrup Peninsula, as described in the NWS Project Extension Air Quality Management Plan (ERD Appendix A), and Pluto Air Quality Management Plan (under assessment by the EPA).
+- Continue to monitor ambient concentrations of relevant emissions on and around the Burrup Peninsula, as described in the NWS Project Extension Air Quality Management Plan (ERD Appendix A), and Pluto Air Quality Management Plan.

 - Maintain existing KGP emission control equipment and adopt additional practicable and efficient new technologies to reduce air emissions from the proposed extension, as described in the NWS Project Extension Air Quality Management Plan.